nLamprok/dotfiles/README.md

 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 # after that, just open tmux and hit Prefix + I to install plugins
 ```

+Open nvim (it should install VimPlug and do a PlugInstall on first run).

 ## Fonts